-Within ANZ, operational risk is defined as the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
+Operational risk is defined as the risk of loss resulting from inadequate or failed internal processes, people and systems, or from external events.
 This definition includes legal risk, and the risk of reputation loss, or damage arising from inadequate or failed internal processes, people and systems, but excludes strategic risk.